Starting a project¶

 However, in order to create a doxphinx project reply instead with the answers detailed below.

-Separated source and build directories
+Separated source

 You have two options for placing the build directory for Sphinx output.